wp-plugins/goabroad-hq/readme.txt

 == Changelog ==

+= 0.5.1 =
+* Changed Self:: to GoAbroadHQ:: due to compatibility issues.
 = 0.5.0 =
 * Added compatibility check to make sure the server allows port 84 outgoing = 0.4.5 =